amirhossein693/puzzle/README.md

 Clone the project, Install grunt modules and run the 'build' task.
 Enjoy it.

-Also you can use 'serve' task for Developing mode.
+Also you can use 'serve' task for Developing mode